 These issues are complex and wrought with emotion, which is why it is often best to work with child custody lawyers who can help you navigate the process and defend your rights as a parent.
-Child custody attorneys can also get involved to help you and your partner reach an agreement without getting the court involved.
+A child custody attorney can also get involved to help you and your partner reach an agreement without getting the court involved.

 Parenting Time Guidelines

 Unless a parent poses a physical or emotional threat to the child and regardless of who has physical custody, the time each parent spends with the child must be determined.
 This time is known as parenting time and allows both parents time in the child’s life.
 Parenting time is for the benefit of the child and the Indiana Parenting Time Guidelines (available online) attempts to provide a framework for the numerous and complex issues that surround parenting time.
 However, sole parenting time can be granted to one parent under certain circumstances.

 According to Indiana Parenting Time Guidelines, the purpose of parenting time is to “ensure more responsible parenting and to promote the healthy adjustment and growth of a child.”
 Although the Guidelines are lengthy, the following is a brief excerpt: